SanjoSolutions/consciousness-research/README.md

 In the name of the highest good, it's enough to surrender ones will at depth to God once, so that the will stays surrendered at depth to God. (true)

+### Consciousness level of a virus

+A virus seems to calibrate at 0.5.

+This seems to also show that there is content that calibrates below 1.
+But above 0, because death (which has been calibrated at 0) is impossible (Life is eternal).

+### Content on the lowest consciousness levels

+I have once witnessed the calibration of calibrations that seem to have calibrated on what consciousness levels the lowest entities calibrate.
+It seems to be around 10^-26 (0.0000000000000000000000001).